 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a 9X13 baking pan spread 2 1/2 cups tomato sauce.
+In a 9X13 baking pan spread about 2 1/2 cups of the tomato sauce.
 Top with 4 uncooked lasagna noodles, half the ricotta mixture and 1 cup mozzarella.
 Repeat with another layer of noodles, remaining ricotta, 1 cup cheese, and 2 cups sauce.
 Place on remaining lasagne sheets, sauce, and finish with remaining mozzarella cheese.
 Make sure all the noodles are covered in sauce so they don’t become hard during baking.

 - A good amount of sauce on the bottom layer and top layer will create moisture to steam the noodles as the lasagna bakes.